cdapio/cdap/docs/courses/source/modules/m04_exploring_reactor_via_dashboard.rst

 DataSets
 ========

-For a DataSet, write rate (in both bytes and operations per second), read rate and total storage is shown, along with a list of Flows attached to the
+For a DataSet, **Dashboard** shows:

+- Write rate (in both bytes and operations per second)
+- Read rate and total storage
-DataSet and their processing rate and busyness.
+- List of Flows attached to the DataSet with their processing rate and busyness

 .. image:: ../../../developer-guide/source/_images/dashboard/dashboard_15_dataset.png
    :width: 600px